koushikkhan/configure-my-linux/bash-commands-for-cloud.md

 stands for *Borne Again Shell*.
 Other shell applications available are ZShell or Fish (*Friendly Interactive Shell*).

-I will be runnning commands on bash shell.
+I will be runnning the commands using bash shell.

 # Task specific commands